 We had an RV extended warranty on our first RV – a 2012 Tiffin gas motorhome – that we purchased used from a private seller.
 Being newbie RVers, getting an extended warranty was important to us.
 The last thing we wanted was the “unknown” of what a major RV repair might cost us, in the case of a breakdown.
 And we didn’t have the time, place, nor the skills or tools, to diagnose or make big repairs ourselves.
 We knew we wanted the peace of mind of an RV extended warranty, to protect us financially.

-Luckily, when we bought our first motorhome in 2014, we inherited the RV extended warranty (exclusionary policy) from the seller, and only had to pay a small transfer fee of $75.
+Luckily, when we bought our first motorhome in 2014, we inherited the RV extended warranty (exclusionary policy) from the seller.
+We only had to pay a small transfer fee of $75.
 The seller had purchased the RV warranty in March 2013 – with 5 years of coverage – which he included when selling the RV to us.
 That RV was 2 years old when we bought it, and had 23,000 miles.
 We were the 3rd owners and took excellent care of it, as did the second owner.
 The first owner, we are not so sure about.
 We owned that RV from May 2014 – March 2018.

 We actually considered our Tiffin to be a good quality, reliable coach.
 But we still used the heck out of that policy, right up until we sold our RV in March 2018, just two weeks before the extended warranty expired.
 Our RV extended warranty covered many repairs – plus travel expenses – while the coach was in the shop being fixed.
 Below is a summary of what we had done.